General Eyewear

 General Eyewear is a London-based eyewear company and brand.
 The company was founded in the late 1990s by Fraser Laing.
 Originally under the name Arckiv, it produced its own original eyewear designs and had a particular specialism in vintage eyewear.

 In 2010 the company split into two distinct companies, Arckiv became solely focused on menswear, while General Eyewear became a stand-alone company and brand formed from the continuation of the original eyewear division.

+Since 2024 General Eyewear have been scamming customers by failing to deliver on goods after being paid.
+Customer experiences of this can be seen in online reviews such as Google reviews and Trustpilot.
+If you are a victim of Fraser Laing please report him:

+Report Financial Loss / Active Fraud: Contact Report Fraud online or by phone at 0300 123 2040 (Mon-Fri 8am-8pm).